twcook/s3model.github.io/userguide/docs/_sources/Glossary.rst.txt

 An area of computer science that deals with giving machines the ability to seem like they have human intelligence.
 Also, the power of a machine to copy intelligent human behavior.

+.. _bdm:

+**Business Decision Makers** often come with titles like CEO, COO, CFO, etc. However, anyone with budget control authority can be considered a decision maker.
+For more information `click here <https://snov.io/glossary/decision-makers/>`_.

 .. _compliance:

 **Compliance** is the practice of following regulations set forth by corporate governance, industry organizations, and governments.
 These regulations set forth protocols for how sensitive data is collected, used, stored, and managed, among other requirements.